j04kh/jweather/README.md

 ### Instructions

 To run this project locally, clone down this repository.
-You will need `npm` installed on your machine.
+You will need `node` and `npm` installed on your machine.

 Installation: